generalsoftwareinc/AvangMine/README.md

  - 🏁 Kanban Board: Visualize your workflow with a Kanban board that showcases tasks of the selected project and their current statuses.
  - 📘 Detailed User Manual: Navigate AvangMine with ease using our comprehensive user manual designed to guide you through all of the app's features.
  - 🌓 Dark/Light Mode: Choose what's easy on your eyes with our dark/light mode feature.

+AvangMine is your opportunity to revolutionize the way you manage your Redmine projects, boosting your productivity and taking your project management to new heights.
+Dare to experience the AvangMine difference today!
 ## Install
 Download the code or clone the repository.